 Baltic Region, in From Goths to Varangians.
 Communication and Cultural Exchange

-, Ed.
+between the Baltic and the Black Sea, Ed.
 Line Bjerg, John H. Lind, and Søren M.

 Sindbæk, Aarhus University Press, p 369–80.